jekil/hardentheworld/Applications/GPG_Suite/index.rst

 Encrypt drafts
 ^^^^^^^^^^^^^^

-It is recommended to store mail drafts in an encrypted format, to avoid leak of draft emails saved in cleartext.
+It is recommended to store mail drafts in an encrypted format, to avoid leak of draft emails saved in clear text.
 To enable drafts encryption, go to:

     Open Apple Mail  ⇒ Preferences ⇒ GPGMail panel

-Check "Encrypt drats" option.
+Check "Encrypt drafts" option.

 .. image:: images/gpgmail_1.png
    :align: center